Kinetic Random-Field Nonreciprocal Ising Model: Results and discussion

-{\it Droplet-induced swap dynamics and dynamical free-energy picture}: In line with earlier studies on nonreciprocal Ising systems \cite{avni2025nonreciprocal}, we find that the statically ordered phase becomes unstable due to droplet excitations, especially in regimes with strong disorder.
-Rather than settling into a time-independent ordered state, the system transitions into a droplet-induced swap phase, characterised by spontaneous and recurring transitions between multiple metastable configurations.
+In line with previous studies on nonreciprocal Ising systems \cite{avni2025nonreciprocal}, we find through Monte Carlo simulations that the statically ordered phase becomes unstable due to droplet excitations, particularly in strongly disordered regimes.
+Instead of settling into a time-independent ordered state, the system enters a droplet-induced swap phase, marked by spontaneous and recurring transitions between metastable configurations.

 A new kind of behaviour emerges when an additional bimodal random field is introduced.
-If the random field strength exceeds the tricritical threshold ($\tilde h > \tilde h_c$) and the nonreciprocity is below the critical value required to sustain coherent oscillations ($\tilde K < \tilde K_c$), the system undergoes cyclic switching among a discrete set of eight metastable states, driven by local fluctuations and droplet nucleation events.
-For moderate values of the coupling $\tilde J$, the system cycles through eight distinct metastable states, as illustrated in Fig.~\ref{4}(a), (b).
-At higher values of $\tilde J$, the number of states involved in the cycle is reduced to four distinct configurations (as shown in Fig.\ref{4}(c)), which is the one observed in \cite{avni2025dynamical}.
-We interpret these findings in the framework of the dynamical equations governing the two spin species \cite{avni2025dynamical, kardar2007statistical, cates2019active, tauber2014critical}.
+If the random field strength exceeds the tricritical threshold ($\tilde h > \tilde h_c(\tilde K)$) and the nonreciprocity is below the critical value required to sustain coherent oscillations ($\tilde K < \tilde K_c(\tilde h)$), the system undergoes cyclic switching among a discrete set of eight metastable states, driven by local fluctuations and droplet nucleation events.
+A visualisation of this cyclic evolution is provided in the ancillary materials (as anc/Movie1.mp4), corresponding to simulations performed at $\tilde{J} = 5.038$, $\tilde{K} = 0.0125$, $\tilde{h} = 2.7$, and system size $L = 120$.
+For moderate values of the coupling $\tilde J$, the system cycles through eight distinct metastable states, as illustrated in Fig.~\ref{12}(a), (b).
+At higher values of $\tilde J$, the number of states involved in the cycle is reduced to four distinct configurations (as shown in Fig.\ref{12}(c)), which is the one observed in \cite{avni2025dynamical}.
+We interpret these findings in the framework of the dynamical equations governing the two spin species \cite{avni2025dynamical, kardar2007statistical, cates2019active, tauber2014critical}